ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `night_vision`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
-		- Toggles whether the `night_vision_scale` setting applies.
+		- Toggles whether the `lighting_options.night_vision_scale` setting applies.
 	- `night_vision_scale`
 		- Type: `bool`
 		- Allowed values: [`0.0`, `1.0`]
 		- The normalized scale by which the terrain texture should apply the visibility boost used by the night vision effect.
-This differs from the `brightness` setting in that it more closely respects the shading of the current environment.
+This differs from the `lighting_options.brightness` setting in that it more closely respects the shading of the current environment.
 	- `overworld_sunrise_color`
 		- Type: `RGBA HTML color`
 		- Allowed values: [`#00000000`, `#FFFFFFFF`]